 Meeting Jesus in the Garden of Gethsemane

-Before we begin, let’s meet your classmates.
-At the start of the course, there are 29 participants (late registrations are welcome).
+Turn your crosses into resurrections as we begin our journey.
 The crosses we’re carrying include unhealthy relationships, broken marriages, disunity in the family, the greed and narcissism and moral relativism around us, standing up for the truth, being misunderstood and misjudged, being falsely accused, abuses by an ex-spouse, and the unjustified anger of a son or daughter.

 The harder it is to carry a cross, the more we need to know how to turn them into resurrections.
 But even the easiest of crosses can be used to draw us closer to Christ.